Bezawit11/printf/README.md

 # Printf

-  In this project we implemented a _printf function that is similar to the printf library function found in C. It has most of the features that the built-in function has.
+  In this project we created a function that is similar to the printf library function found in C programming.
+It has most of the features that the built-in function has.
   prototype: int _printf(const char *format, ...)

   It handles the conversion specifiers listed below: